Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Method

 \subsubsection{Perceptual Loss.}

-In order to ensure that the generated sketch and the target sketch have more similar specificity, we employ pre-trained VGG-19 net [43] as feature extractor to obtain high-level representations.
-We compare the features from VGG-19 after pool1 and pool2 layers.
-The perceptual loss engages to make training procedure more stable.
+In order to ensure the generated sketch and the target sketch maintain similar specificity, we employ the pre-trained VGG-19 net \cite{b49} as a feature extractor to obtain high-level feature representations.
+We compare the features after the pool1 and pool2 layers.